marcizhu/Units/README.md

 For more examples, please take a look at the [examples/](https://github.com/marcizhu/Units/tree/master/examples) folder.

 ## Limitations
-- Any unit is represented using the seven SI units + currency + count + radians.
+- Any unit is represented using a multiplier (a `float`) and the seven SI base units + currency + count + radians.
 Any unit not representable using a combination of the units stated earlier is not representable using this library.
 - Due to the small size of the `Units::Unit` type, the powers that can be represented by units are limited:
     - meters: [-8, +7]
     - kilogram: [-4, +3]